NHPatterson/biomic-hubmap-codex-processing/README.md

 #### Changing the number of multiprocessing workers

-In some cases, using many workers for multiprocessing may actually be slower.
+In some cases, using many workers for multiprocessing may actually be slower as the process is likely I/O limited.
 This can be changed with the `--max_workers` argument.
 By default this will use `multiprocessing` to determine the maximum number available, but if `--max_workers 0` is used, the conversion will not use multiprocessing.